 Chemistry is hard because you need to have a strong concept about various topics and concepts, also you need to have strong math.
 Others reasons that make chemistry so hard are:

 - Lab write up to do outside of class

 - It has its own language

 - is chemistry hard

-- Is chemistry very hard
+- why is chemistry so hard

 - is chemistry difficult

-- How hard is chemistry subject?
+- is chemistry hard?

 - Chemistry for Dummies